Ganpat9829/Fake-News-Detection/README.md

 # Fake News Detection
-This repo contains my project and the related research paper on Fake News Detection.
+This repo contains my project and the Report on Fake News Detection.